eduvpn/documentation/SHIBBOLETH_SP.md

     </VirtualHost>

-If you have a case where only one attribute needs to match, you can use <RequireAny>
-instead of <RequireAll>.
-You will also need to remove the Require shib-session.
+If you have a case where only one attribute needs to match, you can use `<RequireAny>`instead of `<RequireAll>`.
+You will also need to remove the `Require shib-session`.

 Make sure you restart Apache after changing the configuration: